Why store salt?

 Most table and kosher salt is made by mining salt deposits in the earth’s crust.
 As the name indicates, sea salt comes from the sea.
 The water is pumped into lagoons where the water slowly evaporates, leaving behind salt.

-Sea salt granules can be as fine as table salt, but they are often more coarse.
+The granules of sea salt can be as fine as table salt, but they are often more coarse.
 It can also have different colors, depending on what minerals or other residues might be in the salt.
 Without any anti-clumping agents added to it, it can clog your salt shaker.

 Celtic salt is a type of sea salt that is typically a